mockaroo/mockaroo-enterprise/README.md

-# Setting up Mockaroo Enterprise on Docker
+# Setting up Mockaroo Enterprise

 Mockaroo can be installed in your private AWS cloud as a docker image.
 [Contact support for pricing.](https://mockaroo.com/comments/new)